santiment/academy/src/docs/santiment-queries/index.md

 description: Database explorer & research tool
 ---

-[The Santiment Queries](https://app.santiment.net/queries) gives access to a Clickhouse Database cluster that holds crypto-related on-chain, financial, social and development activity data.
+[Santiment Queries](https://app.santiment.net/queries) gives access to a Clickhouse Database cluster that holds crypto-related on-chain, financial, social and development activity data.

 - [Introduction](/santiment-queries/introduction) gives information what this tool is about and why it exists
 - [Exploration](/santiment-queries/exploration) shows how to navigate the database and explore the tables structure